gfe--gluten free easily

 My new friend, Anali, at Anali’s First Amendment, did a post the other day called A Weekend Mix.
 I was reading along enjoying her write-up on her odd dreams involving celebrities (don’t we all have those?), advice regarding African Violets, and some pictures of her charming place, and then I got to the photo of her banana-coconut cake.
 Banana and coconut!
 What a wonderful combination, I thought.
-Next thing you know I had created today’s Banana Kahlua Coconut Cake recipe.
+Next thing you know I had created today’s gluten-free Banana Kahlua Coconut Cake recipe.

 Allow me to explain.
 The picture of Anali’s slice of cake made my mouth water.
 It had that lovely rich, golden brown color that banana always adds to baked goods.
 Anali included the recipe, which she’d adapted from a banana cake recipe in Dorie Greenspan’s Baking From My Home to Yours.
 Anali’s version was dairy free, but not gluten free.
 I immediately commented that I planned to make a gluten-free version of her recipe soon.
 So I did—and I’m so glad.